Brent climbs above $98 on Iran tensions, Norway strike

 Tehran says its nuclear plans are aimed for peaceful purposes such as generating electricity and medical isotopes and not for weapons development.

-Oil supplies are tighter due to a strike by Norway's offshore oil and gas workers, which has started to slow crude oil exports as the conflict over pension and retirement rights remained deadlocked.
+Also curbing oil supply, a strike by Norway's offshore oil and gas workers has begun to slow crude oil exports as the conflict over pension and retirement rights remained deadlocked.

 A delay in loadings of Oseberg crude is the first sign the week-long strike has affected shipments from the world's eighth-largest exporter.
 Production of oil and natural gas liquids has been cut by about 13 percent of capacity, and some natural gas output has also been affected.